 In Florida, evidence may be collected even if you chose not to make a report to law enforcement.
-Advocates are available 24 hours a day, 7 days a week to provide support and advocacy for survivors of sexual abuse.
+Advocates are available 24 hours a day.
+7 days a week to provide support and advocacy for survivors of sexual abuse.
 The UCF Police Department has trained Victim Services employees within the Police Department, who can also support victims of sexual and/or domestic abuse.
 The UCF Police Department can provide transportation to the hospital whether or not the survivor wants to make an official report to law enforcement.
-Police are required to 1) assess information provided to them for purposes of determining if a Timely Warning (community alert) needs to be sent out; 2) determine if the crime statistic should be included in their annual count; and 3) notify the Title IX Coordinator, Equal Opportunity & Affirmative Action Office of the call, but a victim's personal identifying information would never be publically disclosed.
+Police are required to 1) assess information provided to them for purposes of determining if a Timely Warning (community alert) needs to be sent out; 2) determine if the crime statistic should be included in their annual count; and 3) notify the Title IX Coordinator, Office of Institutional Equity of the call, but a victim's personal identifying information would never be publically disclosed.

-It is important that a victim of sexual assault not bathe, douche, smoke, change clothing, or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours so that evidence may be preserved that may assist in proving that the criminal offense occurred/ or is occurring or may be helpful in obtaining a protection order.
+It is important that a victim of sexual assault not bathe, douche, smoke, change clothing, or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours so that evidence may be preserved that may assist in proving that the criminal offense occurred/or is occurring or may be helpful in obtaining a protection order.
 In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease.
 Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful to UCF hearing boards/investigators or police.
-Although UCF 23 strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether or not to make such a report and the victim has the right to decline involvement with the police.
+Although UCF strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether or not to make such a report and the victim has the right to decline involvement with the police.
 UCF will assist any victim with notifying local police if they so desire.
 The UCF Police Department works with the Orange County Sheriff's Office, the Seminole County Sheriff's Office, and the City of Orlando Police Department (see "Off-Campus Resource" section for contact information for these three local police departments.) to investigate crimes when deemed appropriate.

-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, Dawn Welkie, Assistant Director, Equal Opportunity & Affirmative Action, at Millican Hall 326, University of Central Florida Orlando, FL 32816 (407) 823-1336 http://www.eeo.ucf.edu/ by calling, writing or coming into the office to report in person and to the UCF Police Department (if the victim so desires.)
-UCF will provide resources, on campus, off campus or both, to include medical, health, counseling, advocacy, financial aid, legal assistance, and visa & immigration assistance to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and will apply appropriate disciplinary procedures to those who violate this policy.
-The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, at Barbara Ying CMMS, Building 81, Suite 101, University of Central Florida Orlando, FL 32816 (407) 823-1336 http://oie.ucf.edu/ or by visiting the UCF Police Department, UCF will work with the victim to provide resources, on campus, off campus or both, to include medical, health, counseling, advocacy, financial aid, legal assistance, and visa & immigration assistance to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and will apply appropriate disciplinary procedures to those who violate this policy.
+The procedures set forth below are intended to afford a prompt response to allegations of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on those found in violation of this policy.